 There are few sights more thrilling in British Racing than watching the horses thunder in the final furlong at Chester.
 In recent years, many purpose-built facilities have been created where one can enjoy race day at Chester.
 As a result, it has led to the creation of the renowned “Chester experience.”

 At the end of the Boodles May Festival, the biggest race of these three days called the Chester Cup.
 It is the biggest race in the Chester fixtures.
 This gets support from the Huxley Stakes.
 There is also a consolation race for the Chester Cup known as the Chester Plate.
 Chester cup Day commands the most amount of people of the three days.

 Unfortunately, the most recent Government restrictions mean that the Boodles May Festival will be held behind closed doors.
 You can still continue to enjoy all of the action from home by tuning into Sky Sports Racing or following the Chester Racecourse social media channels.

 If you are looking for a fun way to get started with your Summer Holidays, attend the Family Funday at Chester Racecourse.
 There are many fun and free activities for young racegoers.

 It is the perfect chance for a family to come together and enjoy picnics in the vast spaces in the heart of Chester city.
 The badges and tickets in select enclosures will be sold at half prices for a limited period.
-To benefit from this offer, tickets need to be bought by Wednesday 29 July 2020.
+To benefit from this offer.

 Any children below 17 years can attend race days free if accompanied by a paying adult.
 The deadline for buying tickets if you hope to get them in the mail is Wednesday 29 July 2020.
 After this, all tickets will need to be collected on event day at the Box Office.
 Tattersalls and Dee Stand tickets can be printed at home.